 FIX Technical Standard Specifications by FIX Protocol Ltd. are licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
 Based on a work at https://github.com/FIXTradingCommunity/.

-Introduction
+Scope

-FIX Simple Binary Encoding (SBE) targets high performance trading systems.
+The Financial Information eXchange Simple Binary Encoding (SBE) targets high performance trading systems.
 It is optimized for low latency of encoding and decoding while keeping bandwidth utilization reasonably small.
 For compatibility, it is intended to represent all FIX semantics.

 This encoding specification describes the wire protocol for messages.
 Thus, it provides a standard for interoperability between communicating parties.
 Users are free to implement the standard in a way that best suits their needs.